cjwit/bgsu-music/Revised Structure/Musicology, Ethnomusicology, Theory/Music Theory.md

 ## Financial Resources

 Resources are available to assist student workshop participation, research, and conference attendance.
 In addition, several assistantships are offered to Master’s students for graduate study.
-Check [the departmental page listing assistantship opportunities](link) for more information.
+Check [the listing of assistantship opportunities](https://www.bgsu.edu/musical-arts/prospective-students/masters/assistantships/muct.html) for more information.

-## [COLUMN:] Program strength and uniqueness
+## [COLUMN] Program strength and uniqueness

 * Individual attention
 * Teaching opportunities in the first year